 * In the early 1960s, various European air forces began to consider their requirements for the coming decades.
 One of the results was the emergence of a new generation of jet trainers to replace such classic aircraft as the Lockheed T-33 and Fouga Magister.
 The two main rivals in this exercise turned out to be the British Aerospace "Hawk" and the Franco-German Dassault-Dornier "Alpha Jet".

 At the outset, the Alpha Jet had a bit of a lead, but the Hawk would prove to be the winner in the race.
 However, the Alpha Jet was built in good numbers and served with a number of air forces for several decades.
 This document provides a history and description of the Alpha Jet, as well as the Argentine "FMA Pampa", a more modest jet trainer with some roots in the Alpha Jet design.

 * In the early 1960s, the British and French began a collaboration on development of what was originally supposed to be a supersonic jet trainer / light attack aircraft.
-The end result of this collaboration, the SEPECAT Jaguar, proved to be an excellent aircraft, but its definition had evolved in the interim and the type emerged as a full-sized strike fighter, with two-seat variants used for operational conversion to the type, not as advanced trainers as such.
+The end result of this collaboration, the SEPECAT Jaguar, proved to be an excellent aircraft -- but its definition had evolved in the interim, and the type emerged as a full-sized strike fighter.
+Two-seat variants of the Jaguar were used for operational conversion, not as advanced trainers as such.